top of page

 • Writer's pictureSarah and Martin Moesgaard

 I have been practicing yoga, with varying degrees of intensity and frequency, for 20 years.
 My practice shifts and bends with my shifting needs.
 Normally, I have a devoted vinyasa practice.
 In very stressful times, I have opted for a quieter, less aggressive yin practice.
 For two chaotic years, I practiced only Ashtanga, whose steady routine helped me feel more centered and stable.
-(More on that love/hate relationship in a later post.)
-Sometimes, other things took center stage, like a new baby, and my yoga practice became erratic, or even just an occational reminder to myself to BREATHE.
-Sometimes other movement modalities have felt right in my body, like Pilates for postpartum, or dance, gymnastics or movement.
-So, I have a rich experience of living life with ample time devoted to yoga and also of living life without much yoga to speak of, and here is the difference as I see it: Yoga doesn't fix my problems, but it makes me more capable of dealing with them.

 Yoga doesn't fix my problems, but it makes me more capable of dealing with them.

-The volume is at 11
+Stress: The volume is at 11

 Of course, yoga does not always take away the problems, distractions, and worries.
 But it does create in me the right conditions to be able to handle the problems, turn away from the distractions, and identify which worries warrant my attention and which do not.